 Acknowledge His acceptance each morning when you wake up and each evening when you go to bed.

 “Neurons that fire together wire together” (Joe Dispenza).
-The more you think on this truth and say it, the more your brain will rewire from someone unacceptable to someone who is accepted in Christ.
+The more you think on this truth and repeat it to yourself, the more your brain will rewire from someone unacceptable to someone accepted in Christ.

-Be nice to yourself.
+Be kind to yourself.
 You can enjoy who you are, even with problems and issues.
-God isn’t interested in a sprint; life is a marathon.
-Enjoy the moment knowing you are fully loved and accepted.
+God isn’t interested in a sprint.
+Life is a marathon.
+Enjoy the moment, knowing you are fully loved and accepted.

 Treat failure as an opportunity to grow and learn.
 Never waste a failure!

-What could be more wonderful than having received the love and acceptance of God, then to love and accept yourself, so you can love and accept others?
-That’s what life is all about, knowing you have been loved and accepted unconditionally by your heavenly Father.
+What could be more wonderful than having received the love and acceptance of God than loving and accepting yourself so you can love and accept others?
+That’s what your life on this planet is all about.
+Knowing you are loved and accepted unconditionally by your heavenly Father.